mgrimace/Homelab/UbuntuVM.md

 In proxmox, download a Ubuntu server iso, then create a new VM.
 I'm following this [guide](https://www.youtube.com/watch?v=p6aSlcbDHqc&t=474s), but notably I'll be installing the VM to my NVME, and not the shared storage.

-**Note:** It will likely be smarter to host plex as an LXC container, and then all the arr software in a separate LXC.
-I'm going to follow through with a VM for now, but may shift to that setup later.
+**Note:** I prefer to host my containers as LXCs as they share resources, whereas a VM dedicates the assigned resources to the machine whether you use them or not.
+I'm keeping this for reference though.

 ## VM settings